cnumr/EcoIndex/content/en/eco-design/_30_good-practices-tips.md

 - **Limit content and features to the essential.** 45% of features are never used: question the reel need.
 - **Opt for mobile-first approach** before designing for desktop.
 This allows a functional coverage limited to the essential,  avoids unnecessary consumption of bandwidth and ensure smooth running on mobile devices.
 - **Avoid infinite scroll.** Prefer user action to display more information.
-- **Avoid costly Javascript animations, like carousels.** Prefer regular content updates.
+- **Avoid costly JavaScript animations, like carousels.** Prefer regular content updates.

 ### Limit requests number